Wollert Church relocation and restoration

 In May 2022, we relocated the Wollert Methodist Church to Carome Homestead in Mernda to make room for extra lanes at the Lehmanns and Epping roads intersection.

-At its new home, the church will be rebuilt and restored to its former glory, using traditional materials and finishes.
+The church has now been rebuilt and restored to its former glory, using traditional materials and finishes.

-This initiative is being delivered as part of the Epping Road Upgrade.
+This initiative was delivered as part of the Epping Road Upgrade.
 We're implementing legacy initiatives across Victoria to create long-lasting effects beyond the improvement of road infrastructures.
 Legacy projects aim to work collectively with local communities to reimagine and reinvent spaces that strengthen the connection between people and place.